Ashwani-Pathak/Sahayata-AI/Final Code/README.md

 ## Overview

-**Sahayata AI** is a powerful Chrome extension that brings an AI-powered coding assistant directly to your favorite coding platforms.
-With a single click, you can ask coding questions, get code explanations, generate code in your preferred language, and manage your learning with bookmarks, history, and gamification features—all in a beautiful, accessible, and modern UI.
+**Sahayata AI** is a powerful Chrome extension that brings an AI-powered coding assistant directly to https://maang.in .
+With a single click, you can ask coding questions, get code explanations, generate code in your preferred language, and manage your learning with bookmarks, history—all in a beautiful, accessible, and modern UI.

 ---